 So where are those vaccines?
 With the 1990s vaccine long-gone thanks in part to anti-vaxxers; side effects (although based on just a bit of bacterium that could set off immunity – it could not itself cause Lyme; and the FDA eventually concluded that arthritis at least, was not associated with vaccination); and economics – times have changed.
 Now, diagnostic labs are testing upwards of 2.4 million blood samples a year (and finding infection in about 288,000 of them).

-Now, there is a glimmer of hope.
-In the waning days of 2016 the FDA gave the go-ahead for a new Lyme vaccine.
-Let’s hope that this one makes it through the billion dollar venture of safety and efficacy testing.
+There are some glimmers of hope.
+In the waning days of 2016 the FDA gave the go-ahead for a new Lyme vaccine and now, it’s passed the first hurdle, testing for human safety.
+Not on to the next phase!
+And here is another hopeful attempt at immunity against the bug.
+Let’s hope that at least one of these makes it through the billion dollar venture of safety and efficacy testing soon.
 Then of course we’ll have to deal with those other-tick borne diseases.
 But for now I am cautiously optimistic that one day soon we can stop chit-chatting about Lyme!